 The urgency that website developers and business owners feel in driving as much traffic to their websites as possible badly misses the point SEO.
-Getting traffic is nice, and receiving a large quantity of traffic is to be proud of, but regardless of the amount of traffic you drive to your website, it’s a high goal conversion rate that is genuinely sexy.
+Getting traffic is nice, and receiving a large quantity of traffic is to be proud of, but regardless of the amount of traffic you drive to your website, it’s a high goal conversion rate that is genuinely a big deal.

 But doesn’t everybody want millions of unique visitors on their website?
 Yes, but what’s vital to understand is that when business owners say they want traffic, they usually mean they want money.
 After all, unless you are building a site for altruistic purposes, it’s more useful to have only a few hundred people visit your site who actually do what you want them to do, than a few thousand show up who promptly leave without doing anything at all.
 This means that every page on your website has to have a concrete purpose, and not just a generalized “save-the-world” kind of purpose akin to corporate mission statements; it needs to be specific, measurable, and real.
 We call them goals.